Request an account

 This requires setting the desired permissions for files or folders, which is your own responsibility.
 When you specify wrong permissions, data may be accessible for others.

 - You cannot secure the meta data of files/folders.

 - Hence things like file or folder names, time stamps, size, owner, group, etc. can always be seen by anyone who is logged in.

-- This also applies to the name of and resources requested for job script files: all users can see the meta-data of all queued and all running jobs.
+- This also applies to the name of and resources requested for job script files: all users can see the meta-data for all queued and all running jobs.

-Therefore never ever put privacy sensitive data in the meta-data of files or folders!
+Therefore never ever put privacy sensitive data in the meta-data of files nor of folders!

 - Your full name, email address, group memberships and role in a group (regular user or data manager or group owner) are visible to all other users.

 2. Generate a public/private key pair